soyames/WADFConnect/replit.md

 - Deployment to Replit, Firebase, Vercel, Heroku, DigitalOcean, AWS
 - Troubleshooting and maintenance

+### Firebase Frontend Deployment (Split Architecture)
+For deploying just the frontend to Firebase Hosting while keeping the backend on Replit, see **[FIREBASE_DEPLOYMENT.md](./FIREBASE_DEPLOYMENT.md)**.

+This deployment option:
+- Hosts static frontend on Firebase Hosting
+- Keeps backend API on Replit
+- Uses PostgreSQL on Replit
+- Configured with CORS for cross-origin requests
+- Requires setting VITE_API_URL environment variable

-**Note:** INSTALLATION.md should be updated whenever configuration, deployment processes, or environment variables change.
+**Note:** Both deployment guides should be updated whenever configuration, deployment processes, or environment variables change.

 ## System Architecture